Desmond Chute: Priest in Italy

 Chute supported Mary and her mother when Pound was arrested and deported by the US army.
-In the last year of World War II, Chute himself was deported from Rapallo and held prisoner.
-He was interned at Bobbio, where he worked in a hospital.
+In the last year of World War II, Chute himself was deported from Rapallo as enemy alien.
+He was interned at Bobbio, where he worked in a hospital, kept a journal, and did research on the history of the Abbey.

-Chute's radio play Poets in Paradise was broadcast by the BBC in 1955.
+Chute's radio memoir Poets in Paradise was broadcast by the BBC in 1955.

 Death and legacy

 Chute died and was buried in Rapallo.
 According to his wishes, his grave carried the inscription Pulvis attamen sacerdos (dust yet a priest).
 A memorial designed by Eric Gill stands in Canford Cemetery, Westbury-on-Trym, near Bristol.
 Some of his papers are held in the Eric Gill Collection at Chichester, and others by his relation, David Charles Manners.